-Join us for a real-time discussion about questions raised by this essay on Tuesday from 12:00 p.m. to 12:45 p.m.
+Join us for a real-time discussion about the rather grave question raised by this essay on Wednesday from 12:00 p.m. to 12:45 p.m.
 See Discussion and SL tabs above for details.
 Link to the virtual meeting room: http://tinyurl.com/cjfx9ag.